ABoehlen/arcview_splinepolylines/README.md

 Splinepolylines is an Avenue extension used in ArcView GIS that uses a basic combination of densifying the polyline and implementing the Bezier's spline method on the polyline.

 ## Purpose
 Splinepolylines creates simulated spline curves as graphic elements from selected polyline features.
-The line width an colour can be defined.
+The line width and colour can be defined.
 The lines can be scaled according to the theme's reference scale, if desired.

 It's possible to convert the resulting graphic elements to a new shapefile.
 The defined symbology is retained.